 You need to make sure that the image is relevant to the content it’s posted for.
 We cover your images’ titles, descriptions, and alt-text and their effects on your SEO ranking down below, but in order to have those metadata make any sense, your image also needs to make sense in relation to the content around it.

-On top that, you need to make sure to avoid stock and random photos off Google and other places.
+On top of that, you need to make sure to avoid stock and random photos off Google and other places.
 You need to upload photos that belong to you or use outside sources that provide unique images for you to use.
 This way you can make sure that your content both looks good for visitors and doesn’t negatively impact your website’s SEO ranking.

 2. Image format

-When it comes to image formats there’s no single optimal choice from an SEO point of view.
+When it comes to image formats, there’s no single optimal choice from an SEO point of view.
 But rather, you should look at which format works best for the type of image you’re uploading to your website.

 JPEG is one of the most common formats and mostly you’re better off sticking to this format for website optimization purposes.
 And that’s because JPEG comes in much smaller file sizes.

-The downside for that it could lose too much of its quality based on your settings, and it doesn’t support transparent backgrounds.
+The downside for that is it could lose too much of its quality based on your settings, and it doesn’t support transparent backgrounds.

 The downside when it comes to optimization is that PNG images could get very large if not saved or handled properly.
 Which leads to major issues when it comes to website speed optimization.

-Finding what works best for you is completely up to you and your content needs, you can convert your images to and from these formats (incl.
+Finding what works best for you is completely up to you and your content needs.
+You can convert your images to and from these formats (incl.
 GIFs) by using the 10Web Image Optimizer․

 3. Optimizing image sizes